Harvey-Ryan/dealer_pro/README.md

 Backlog:

-  - Figure out why GitHub Node.js build script is struggling to follow the path to package.json

-  - Finish up Deployment with Github Workflow scripts

   - Re-work /tradesheet && /tradesheet/id to be more user-friendly

-  - Create a printer-friendly display of a single vehicle object
+  - Create a printer-friendly display of a single vehicle object to replace the current create/edit pages to appease Frank.

   - Re-work UI and CSS with a more polished presentation